 Adcock’s Yard

-We walk on down Bath Street and come to Adcock’s Yard (later renamed Bonsall Place)
+We come to Adcock’s Yard (later renamed Bonsall Place).

-Adcock’s Yard was home to Ticknall-born framework knitter John Adcock senior and his wife Ann (nee Bark) who were married in March 1823 and who had several sons ….John junior (1832), Thomas Bark (1837), Samuel (1838), George (1842)….. but no Sydney.
+Adcock’s Yard was home to Ticknall-born framework knitter John Adcock senior and his wife Ann (nee Bark) who were married on March 7th, 1823 and who had several sons ….John junior (1832), Thomas Bark (1837), Samuel (1838), George (1842)….. but no Sydney.
+The property had been owned by Thomas Barke, the father of Ann Adcock.
+On the 1841 and 1851 censuses it was occupied by Ann (nee Maddock), the widow of Thomas and when she died on October 30th, 1851, she willed it to her daughter Ann.

 “At his death the property was sold to Mr. William (should be James?)
 Bonsall, pit contractor …. and I remember that the occupants did not want to leave the houses, and force had to be used to get them out.”

-The origin of the property dispute mentioned by Adeline arose in December 1866 when contractor James Bonsall, then living in Queen Street, bought the properties in Adcock’s Yard at public auction.
+The origin of the property dispute mentioned by Adeline arose in December 1866 when contractor James Bonsall, then living in Queen Street, bought the properties in Adcock’s Yard at a public auction.
 He acquired the title deeds but did not take immediate possession of the premises, and paid Ann Adcock, John’s widow, £5 to vacate her house — or so he said.

 Contractor James Bonsall was having none of this, obtained a warrant for ‘the forcible ejectment’ of the squatters and prosecuted them at Ilkeston Petty Sessions in November 1867.